1985 Bangladeshi military rule referendum

+Hussain Muhammad Ershad, President of People's Republic of Bangladesh.

 A referendum on military rule was held in Bangladesh on 21 March 1985 to seek public approval for the continuation of military rule under Lieutenant General Hussain Muhammad Ershad, who had seized power in a bloodless coup in 1982.
 The referendum asked voters "Do you support the policies of President Ershad, and do you want him to continue to run this administration until a civilian government is formed through elections?"

 The result saw 94% vote in favour with a turnout of 72%.
 The opposition organised a general strike on the day of the referendum, and alleged that the results were fraudulent.

 Background

-In 1982, a coup d'état led by Chief of Army Staff Hussain Muhammad Ershad overthrew democratically elected president Abdus Sattar, suspended the Constitution and imposed martial law.
+In 1982, a coup d'état led by Chief of Army Staff Lieutenant General Hussain Muhammad Ershad overthrew democratically elected president Abdus Sattar, suspended the Constitution and imposed martial law.
 Parliament was dissolved and all political parties were banned.
 Ershad appointed Justice A. F. M. Ahsanuddin Chowdhury as President on 27 March 1982, a position which he held until December 1983 when Ershad assumed the presidency himself.
 In 1983 Ershad promised to hold presidential elections in May 1984 and to restore parliamentary government the following year.
 However, neither elections were held within the stated time.

 Amid increasing opposition from the general public, Ershad aimed to legitimise his regime by holding a referendum in March 1985.
 Voters were asked "Do you support the policies of President Ershad, and do you want him to continue to run this administration until a civilian government is formed through elections?"

 The opposition organised a general strike on the day of the referendum.